sftwre/Homemade-GPT/README.md

-# Homemade-GPT (Generative Pre-Trained Transformer) implementation in native Python.
+# Homemade-GPT (Generative Pre-Trained Transformer) implementation in native Python

 This repository contains a native Python implementation of the Decoder portion of the Tranformer architecture introduced in the seminal paper - [Attention is all you need](https://arxiv.org/abs/1706.03762).